pyx-project/pyx/manual/graph.rst

    This class is a style to plot histograms. *lineattrs* is merged with ``defaultlineattrs`` which is ``[deco.stroked]``.
-When *steps* is set, the histrogram is plotted as steps instead of the default being a boxed histogram.
+When *steps* is set, the histogram is plotted as steps instead of the default being a boxed histogram.
    *fromvalue* is the baseline value of the histogram.
 When set to ``None``, the histogram will start at the baseline.
 When fromvalue is set, *frompathattrs* are the stroke attributes used to show the histogram baseline path.

    The *fillable* flag changes the stoke line of the histogram to make it fillable properly.
-This is important on non-steped histograms or on histograms, which hit the graph boundary. *rectkey* can be set to generate a rectanglar area instead of a line in the graph key.
+This is important on non-stepped histograms or on histograms, which hit the graph boundary. *rectkey* can be set to generate a rectanglar area instead of a line in the graph key.